commercialhaskell/stack/doc/GUIDE.md

 the global project configuration specified in `~/.stack/global-project/stack.yaml`.

+You have the option to make the script independent of any configuration by using the `-hide-all-packages` ghc options as describe below.

 ### Specifying interpreter options

 The stack interpreter options comment must specify a single valid stack command